 Terrorists, Tragedies and Trusting in Christ: A Look at Two Towers

-Eleven years later, and we probably all still remember exactly where we were when we heard the tragic news of the terrorist attack of 9/11.
+All these years later, and we can all probably still remember exactly where we were when we heard the tragic news of the terrorist attack of 9/11.
 Ironically, I sat in a speech class at Samford University.
 One minute we were discussing the components of an effective speech, the next minute we all found ourselves speechless.

 So, the question I want to address here is: How should believers respond to tragedies such as this?
 What should we say?
 Should we proclaim to the world that these tragic events are God's judgment upon sin?
 What should we do?
 Do we take justice into our own hands, doing whatever it takes to get back at those who have hurt us?
 What should we believe?
 Are we to think God fell asleep on the job on Sept.
 11, that His sovereignty temporarily ceased because He was slumbering?
 These are important questions to consider.
 When terrorists attack and when tragedies occur, what should be the response of the Christian?
 As always, Scripture provides the answer.
 I want us to take just a few moments to look at two biblical towers—Babel and Siloam—and let's see what these towers can teach us about the terrorist attack of 9/11 and all tragic events for that matter.|